Exports of Property

 - uses the property primarily (more than 50%) outside Canada (or outside Québec).

-To claim a GST rebate, federal form GST189, General Application for Rebate of GST/HST, must be filed with the Canada Revenue Agency.
-The form is available at canada.ca/taxes.
-To claim a QST rebate, form FP-2189-V, General GST/HST and QST Rebate Application, must be filed with Revenu Québec.
-For help completing form FP-2189-V, see the Guide to the General GST/HST and QST Rebate Application (FP-2189.G-V).
+To claim a GST and QST rebate, the person must file form FP-2189-V, General GST/HST and QST Rebate Application.
+For more information, see the Guide to the General GST/HST and QST Rebate Application (FP-2189.G-V).

 Property and services purchased by a non-resident consumer

 In general, you must collect GST and QST on property purchased by non-resident consumers.
 A GST and QST rebate may be granted for tax paid on certain goods and services related to and supplied in connection with a foreign convention.
 As a supplier of such goods and services, you may pay or credit the rebate to your clients.

 You must report the amounts paid or credited using form FP-106-V, Information Return: Rebates Paid or Credited for Foreign Conventions and Tour Packages.
 For more information, refer to document RC4036, GST/HST Information for the Travel and Convention Industry, which is published by the Canada Revenue Agency and available on the Government of Canada website.